citrusworx/kiwi/lemonade/sugar/nodes/README.md

 SugarCubes make visual scripting easy and efficient in Sugar by providing a rich set of nodes that cover all the necessary aspects of application logic.
 Whether you're building a simple interaction or a complex data-driven app, SugarCubes provide a flexible, no-code/low-code way to define how your app behaves and responds to user input.

 To dive deeper into each type of SugarCube and explore their properties and options, please refer to the full [SugarCubes Documentation](https://docs.sugarapp.com/sugarcubes).
-Happy building
+Happy building!